|Monthly Tech-Tip |

 -Making ware using the material pure.

-While the chemistry of glaze materials is their most important characteristic, it is also important to consider their other properties (this can be a determining factor in a choice).
-For example, feldspar and kaolin source Al2O3, but the kaolin suspends the slurry and hardens the glaze so at least 15% of it is needed.
+While the chemistry of glaze materials is their most important characteristic, it is also important to consider other properties.
+Consider some examples.
+Feldspar and kaolin source Al2O3, but the kaolin suspends the slurry and hardens the dried glaze (at least 15% of it is normally needed).
 Calcined alumina also sources Al2O3 but its physical form is highly refractory and it does not dissolve into the melt readily.
-Talc and dolomite both source MgO, wollastonite and calcium carbonate both source CaO, but the first two have a lower LOIs.
+Talc and dolomite both source MgO, wollastonite and calcium carbonate both source CaO, but the first (respectively) have lower LOIs.

 These are raw clays behind the Plainsman Clays plant.
 The top one is a middle temperature stoneware.
 All it needs is a little bentonite (about 2-3%) to be a plastic, smooth, vitreous throwing body.
 If it was not mature at cone 6, that would be easy to fix by the addition of a little feldspar.
 Any fired-speck-producing impurities can be removed by using a propeller mixer to slurry it and then putting it through a screen (e.g. 60 mesh).
 After dewatering on a plaster table I am ready-to-go.
 And that bottom pile?
 That is the main ingredient in Ravenscrag Slip.
 All it needs is some feldspar and frit to be a base glaze at cone 6.
 It is non-plastic and easy to screen (although not really needed since it has few particulate impurities).
 Likely there are clays in your area you could use to make your own clay bodies and glazes also.
 The key is to characterize the material first so you know what type of body it would be best for and what to add to get it there.